dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 #### &#x2065; Greed

 What are the best ways to tile these ideas in people's heads?
-Is it advantageous want a consistent typology in your followers' forms of belief?
+Is it advantageous to desire a consistent typology in your followers' forms of belief?
 Or do you want the prevelance of belief-forms to varied and sporadic?
-What signs and phrases key are indicative of belief-forms?
+There is a continuum between both.
+What signs and phrases key are indicative of specific belief-forms?
 How does one structure religious writings and practices to (reinforce) specific types of belief-forms?

 - allusion to braidings and knots